Back to All Events

 THURSDAY, JULY 17TH

 subVersion Summer Camp will open with a selection of prints and posters exhibited in the gallery where most of our Art Building will take place.
-Most of the works are ones printed by Public Media Institute over the past few decades as well as one created for Summer Camp.
+Most of the works on display ones printed by Public Media Institute and Lumpen Magazine over the past few decades.
+Some are ones we have collected over the years and many are ones created for Summer Camp.
+Come make or share your own.

 Hosted by: Lizzy May